BookOps-CAT/bookops-worldcat/docs/index.md

 }
 ```

-Checking if token is expired can be done by calling `is_expired` method on it:
+Checking if the token is expired can be done by calling the `is_expired` method:
 ```python
 print(token.is_expired())
 True
 ```

-A failed token request raises `WorldcatAuthorizationError` which provides returned by the server error code and detailed message.
+A failed token request raises `WorldcatAuthorizationError` which provides a returned by the server error code and detailed message.

 #### MetadataSession

 A wrapper around WorldCat Metadata API.
 MetadataSession inherits `requests.Session` methods.
 Returned bibliographic records are by default in MARC/XML format, but it's possible to receive OCLC's native CDF XML and the CDF translation into JSON serializations by supplying appropriate values in the `response_format` argument to the `get_full_bib` method.

 **OCLC numbers in methods' arguments**